Call 24/7 for a free consultation

 • s.7 production of controlled substances that include marihuana grow operations and production in a “drug lab”

-Roulston Urquhart Criminal Defence has defended every type of drug case in a variety of quantities.
-These drugs have included:
+Our lawyers have also defended every type of drug case in a variety of quantities.
+These drugs include:

 • Crack and powder cocaine